MentalMouse/CraftTweaker-scripts/README.md

 So far I have the following scripts:

 ma-spawn_eggs.zs:       Lets you use MA essences to make spawn eggs

+ma-spawn_eggs-hard.zs:  More expensive (perhaps more balanced?) version of making spawn eggs.

 ma-ore_dyes.zs:         Fills in the missing 4 dye-essence recipes, using oredict dyes from other mods.

 ma-quark-blocks.zs:     Recipes for blocks provided by Quark.

 ma-bop-blocks.zs:       Recipes for blocks provided by Biomes O'Plenty

-ma-bop-plants.zs:     Create or duplicate the various BoP plants and flowers.
+ma-bop-plants.zs:       Create or duplicate the various BoP plants and flowers. (now including wood/saplings)

-ma-v-plants.zs:       Do the same for vanilla plants and flowers
+ma-v-plants.zs:         Create or duplicate vanilla plants and flowers.